Creating Sites

 • Include in search engines (Optional) For each site that you set to “live” (but not "private"), you have the option to prevent the output from being used by search engines.
 You might consider doing this if you have multiple versions of product documentation, but you only want the most recent version to show up in search results.
 See Excluding Live Sites From Search Engines.

-Note When you enable this option, the server adds the site URL to a robots.txt file, which is generated by the server.
+Note When you disable this option, the server adds the site URL to a robots.txt file, which is generated by the server.
 This robots.txt file specifies that searches for content in that URL should be disallowed.

 • Set private (Optional) You can set HTML5 outputs as "private."
 Users must log in to view the output, which means they must be part of your license as authors, SMEs, or viewers.
 See Setting Sites as Private.